hellgames1/life-manager-online/README.md

 8. Run python manage.py runserver 192.168.0.104:8000 where you replace the IP with your local one
 9. Go to http://192.168.0.104:8000/setup (again replacing it with your IP)
 10. The setup procedure will begin on the terminal where you've run the server, follow the prompts
+11. Set your username and password in /lmoproject/lmoapp/credentials.py
-11. Done!
+12. Done!

-I suck at front-end.
 I can't be bothered to make responsive design, so currently this application does not display properly on a horizontal widescreen display.
 Also it's only tested on Chrome.
 If you want to see it correctly in Desktop Chrome, right-click, press Inspect, and press on the tablet/smartphone icon on the top left.